rolandjlevy/css-traffic-lights-animation/README.md

 # CSS traffic lights 🚦

-Using the power of the CSS animation property to animate a set of traffic lights at night.
+Using the CSS animation property to animate a set of traffic lights at night.
 Look, no JavaScript! 👀

 ### Links 🔗